fetch-rewards/SwiftSyntaxSugar/.github/pull_request_template.md

 <!--
 Please provide a brief summary of your changes along with any relevant context.
-Include any screenshots, logs, or terminal output you think would be useful to reviewers.
+Include any screenshots, logs, or terminal output you think would be helpful for reviewers.
 -->

 ## 🛠️ Type of Change